vivek-30/vivek-30/README.md

 ---

-- 🌱 I’m currently learning differnt web technologies and also learning to contritube to open source
+- 🌱 I’m currently learning differnt web technologies and also learning to contritube to open source.
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m looking to collaborate with other developers.
-- ⚡ Fun fact: Other than developement I am also fond of Workout 💪🏻
+- ⚡ Fun fact: Other than developement I am also fond of Workout. 💪🏻

 ---

-### Languages and Technologies
+### Languages and Technologies -

 ```bash